fepitre/qubes-builderv2/README.md

 under `example-configs` named `builder.yml` in the root of `qubes-builderv2` (like the legacy `qubes-builder`).

+> Remark: You can find official configuration files used to build packages and templates at https://github.com/QubesOS/qubes-release-configs.

 Artifacts can be found under `artifacts` directory:

 ```